37chandler/ADA_2022_Wedge_Umbel/submission.md

 | Fraction of Rows from Owners in that Year  |0.7372|0.7372|0|   |

 ## Reflections

+I approached this project confident in my SQL and GBQ abilities but with almost no Python confidence.
+However, I suprised myself and very much enjoyed working through the python portions.
+In my opinion, the structure of the project helped set us all up for success.
+We had exposure to the data early on, a solid SQL and Python foundation with numerous examples to fall back on, and the tasks set forth were logical in such a way that the solutions could be conceptualized without knowing the exact execution.
+The ability to mentally visualize the process and outcome helped me understand what to try, what to search, and what success looked like.
+Overall, I think this is a great project, and I am happy to have the completed work to reference.

 <!-- I'd love to get 100-200 words on your experience doing the Wedge Project -->